ashinth555/stripe-card-payment/README.md

 2. Create an account at https://stripe.com & sign in

-3. Download the Zip folder stripe-card-payment from this repo to your machine
+3. Download the Zip folder stripe-card-payment from this repo to your machine.

-4. Go to Downloads on your machine and Unzip the folder
+4. Go to Downloads on your machine and Unzip the folder.

-5. Open Terminal and navigate to the directory  stripe-card-payment
+5. Open Terminal and navigate to the directory  stripe-card-payment.

 6. Go to your stripe account and navigate to the Dashboard -> Developer -> API Keys

-7. Copy the publishable key under Standard keys, and paste it in line #2 of the file client.js in the unzipped folder stripe-card-payment
+7. Copy the publishable key under Standard keys, and paste it in line #2 of the file client.js in the unzipped folder stripe-card-payment.
+Save the file.

-8. Copy the secret key under Standard keys, and paste it in line # 19 of the file server.js in the unzipped folder stripe-card-payment
+8. Copy the secret key under Standard keys, and paste it in line # 19 of the file server.js in the unzipped folder stripe-card-payment.
+Save the file.

-9. Build the server
+9. Build the server.

     `Npm install`

-10. Run the server
+10. Run the server.

     `npm start`

 11. Test the integration:Go to http://localhost:4242/

 12. Run the following test cases with any CVC, postal code, and future expiration date.
-Refresh the browser before a new test case
+Refresh the browser before a new test case.

         TEST SCENARIO                              TEST CARD NUMBER